playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidation.md

 - The `String` can be parsed as a `Float`.
 - The `String` can NOT be parsed as a `Float`

-In a typicall scala application, you would use `Float.parseFloat` to parse a `String`.
+In a typical Scala application, you would use `Float.parseFloat` to parse a `String`.
 On an "invalid" value, this method throws a `NumberFormatException`.

 When validating data, we'd certainly prefer to avoid exceptions, as the failure case is expected to happen quite often.